OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal/Configuration.md

 available as menu items in the personal menu.
 Use Help to get to the start page of the user manual and Print to print the currently opened page.

+!!! tip
 	Do not try to activate all tools, but select the tools you use frequently.
 	This keeps the menu bar clear.

 Finally, under "Settings" in the "System" tab, you have the option of **resetting** your system-related changes **to the  ** **default settings** , including settings for personalization, notifications and session restore.

-###  **Tab WebDAV**
+###  Tab WebDAV {: #webdav}

 The tab "WebDAV" provides you with the [WebDAV link to your OpenOlat system](../supported_tech/Using_WebDAV.md), which can be used to conveniently manage files.
 As